martiabr/fixing-ar/README.md

 The application was developed on Android Studio, Version 3.6.1.
 OpenCV version 4.2.0 was imported.

+Example videos of application in use are upoaded and named "exampleVideo_" and "exampleVideo_2".

 ## Modules

 Below a short description of the source code in ...\src\main\java\ :